KusionStack/kusionstack.io/docs/kusion/5-user-guides/3-observability/1-prometheus.md

 ...
 ```

-If the `prometheus` section is missing from the `workspace.yaml`, Kusion defaults `operatorMode` to false.
+If the `operatorMode` is omitted from the `workspace.yaml`, Kusion defaults `operatorMode` to false.

 ### Overriding with projectSelector